-Each of the remaining regulatory and sales milestone performance obligations (aside from the $10 million milestone payment related to the FDA’s approval of POS, for reversal of mydriasis) and the royalty payments were fully constrained as of September 30, 2023 and no revenue was recognized.
+Each of the remaining regulatory and sales milestone performance obligations and royalty payments were fully constrained as of June 30, 2023 and no revenue was recognized.

-The remaining amounts in contract assets and unbilled receivables as of September 30, 2023 attributed to the research and development services are expected to be settled during the fourth quarter of 2023.
+The remaining amounts in contract assets and unbilled receivables as of June 30, 2023 attributed to the research and development services are expected to be settled during the third quarter of 2023.

 BioSense License and Assignment Agreement